SynergygraphicIB/Automatization-of-Tag-Creator-based-on-UserName-Across-Accounts/README.md

 # 5 Create CloudWatch event Rule and link to the SNS topic in Account A
  Create event pattern that captures all creation events using AWS API Call via CloudTrail and select the previously created Topic SNS as destination

-# 6  Create CloudWatch event Rule and link to event Bus in Account B
+# 6  Create a CloudWatch event Rule in Account B and link it to event Bus in Account A
-  Create an event pattern the same as the previous one and select as Target Event bus in another AWS accountfrom the organization here, provide the id of account A and create a role for the execution of the event bus
+Create an event pattern the same as the previous one and select as Target the Event bus in Account A, since this is where we are parking the SNS Topic that ultimately sends the message with the event to the lambda functio., Provide the id of account A and create a role for the execution of the event bus, Cloud Watch generates a New role by default.

 # 7 Setting up the appropiate permsissions to a Lambda Execution Role in Account A and Assume Role in account B
 If you haven't already, configure these two AWS Identity and Access Management (IAM) roles:

-LambdaExecute – The primary role in account A that gives the Lambda function permission to do its work.
+LambdaAdmin – The primary role in account A that gives the Lambda function permission to do its work.
-Assumed role – A role in account B that the Lambda function in account A assumes to gain access to cross-account resources.
+The Assumed role – A role in account B, Say LambdaExecute  that the Lambda function in account A assumes to gain access to cross-account resources, in this case resources from Account B.
 Then, follow these instructions:

 1. Attach the following IAM policy to your Lambda function's execution role in account A to assume the role in account B: